-Mechanism ID: 12150 Mechanism Name: Systems for Improved Access to Pharmaceuticals and Servicies (SIAPS) Prime Partner Name: Management Sciences for Health Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 500,000 0
+12150 Systems for Improved Access to Pharmaceuticals and Servicies (SIAPS) Management Sciences for Health Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 783,132 0 Narrative:

-Systems for Improved Access to Pharmaceuticals and Services (SIAPS) will assist Pharmaceutical Department in developing and updating national medicines policies, standard treatment guidelines and
+Systems for Improved Access to Pharmaceuticals and Services (SIAPS) will assist Pharmaceutical Department in developing and updating national medicines policies, standard treatment guidelines and essential medicines lists, coordinate and collaborate with WHO, International Society of Pharmacovigilance (ISoP), GFATM and other global initiatives to advance the pharmacovigilance and patient safety agenda.
+Assist national drug regulatory authorities; strengthen drug registration systems, including developing expedited review procedures.
+Provide global technical leadership on good governance in medicines.
+Work with DNAM to support the new Department on Pharmaceutical Services (Departamento de Farmácia Hospitalar - DFH) to implement rational drug use, management of dispensing pharmacies in the hospitals and health centers, including implementation of prescriptions protocols and guarantee that prescription levels are adhered to or modified as necessary for programs objectives, work with DFH to implement and expand use of Information, Education and Communication/Behavior Change Communication (IEC/BCC) messages and strategies in the public sector for providers and patients on responsible self-medication and adherence to recommended treatment regimens.
+Previously funded for pharmacy curriculum, COP 12 would be to support overall HR strategy for Pharmacy Sector.
+SIAPS will work with relevant stockholders, HR, Pharmaceutical Department(PD), Central de Medicamentos e Artigos Médicos (CMAM) and Institutos de Ciências de Saúde (ICS) to develop pre-service and in-service pharmaceutical management training materials for health workers at all levels of the health system and help facilitate training; Support training of faculties of medicine, nursing and pharmacy in Antimicrobial Resistance (AMR) containment, appropriate medicines use, and therapeutic outcomes monitoring; Promote the professionalization of supply chain managers and service providers.
+Work with professional associations, educational institutions, and medical and pharmacy faculty and schools to develop and implement continuing education programs on pharmaceutical management.
 SIAPS will support the Ministry for planning, coordination, and financing commodities procurement and monitoring needs, institutionalization of quantification processes, and development of framework, roles and responsibilities.
 Support MoH to strengthening financing mechanisms to improve access to medicines.
 Work with MoH (CMAM and PD) to identify viable cost-sharing and cost-recovery mechanisms for medicines.
-SIAPS will work with DNAM, MoH and partners to assess requirements and develop Pharmaceutical Management Information System for Service Deliver Points- dispensing pharmacies- for collecting and sharing data on supply chain management, prescribing, dispensing, and adherence and patient outcomes.
+SIAPS will work with DNAM, MoH and partners to assess requirements and develop Pharmaceutical Management Information System for Service Deliver Points - dispensing pharmacies - for collecting and sharing data on supply chain management, prescribing, dispensing, and adherence and patient outcomes.
 SIAPS will work with MoH to explore sustainable financing strategies for health commodities.
-SIAPS will also work with MoH/CMAM to conduct financial analyses to project future budgetary requirements for medicines needs resulting from on-going and expanding treatment programs; assess the impact of the introduction of new health technologies; conduct options analysis to enhance system performance and efficiencies, including contracting out pharmaceutical management operations; identify opportunities to leverage disease-specific funding sources to support pharmaceutical system strengthening.
+SIAPS will also work with MoH/CMAM to conduct financial analyses to project future budgetary requirements for medicines needs resulting from on-going and expanding treatment programs; assess the impact of the introduction of new health technologies; conduct options strengthening.

+analysis to enhance system performance and efficiencies, including contracting out pharmaceutical management operations; identify opportunities to leverage disease-specific funding sources to support pharmaceutical system

-Mechanism ID: 12152 Mechanism Name: Regional Outreach Addressing AIDS Through Development Strategies (ROADS II)
+Mechanism ID: 12152 Mechanism Name: Roads to a Healthy Future Project

 Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement

 Prime Partner Name: FHI 360

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 0 Total Mechanism Pipeline: N/A
+Total Funding: 2,041,687

 Funding Source Funding Amount

-GHP-State 0
+GHP-State 2,041,687